pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

         SPRING_CLOUD_FUNCTION_DEFINITION=receiptProcessingFunction
     ```

 > The deployment relies on the Paketo native-image buildpack.
-Setting `BP_NATIVE_IMAGE=true` triggers a GraalVM build so the uploaded artifact matches the slim Cloud Run container without managing Dockerfiles or Artifact Registry images manually.
+Setting `BP_NATIVE_IMAGE=true` triggers a GraalVM build so the uploaded artifact matches the slim Cloud Run container (GraalVM build stage + distroless runtime) without managing Dockerfiles or Artifact Registry images manually.
     > Keep the `FUNCTION_TARGET` unset—Spring Cloud Function's `GcfJarLauncher` bootstraps the `receiptProcessingFunction` bean as long as `SPRING_CLOUD_FUNCTION_DEFINITION` is provided.

 4. **Verify the lifecycle**